pd494/FridgeFriend/README.md

 2. Run `npm install` & `npm install -g expo-cli` to install the dependencies.
 3. Start the frontend by running `npx expo start`.

 ## Backend Setup
-# FastAPI Backend

-## Backend Setup
-1. Make sure you have Python installed on your system.
+1. Navigate to the directory containing your FastAPI application.
 2. Install FastAPI and Uvicorn by running:
    ```
    pip install fastapi uvicorn
    ```

-## Running the Backend
-1. Navigate to the directory containing your FastAPI application.
-2. Run the following command to start the backend server:
+3. Run the following command to start the backend server:
    ```
    uvicorn api:router --host <your_ip_address> --port 8000
    ```